-The media is full of gender controversies: there's same-sex marriage (or not) in California, violence against women pretty well everywhere, and a whopping 17% gender pay gap in the UK.
+The media is full of gender controversies: there's same-sex marriage (or now divorce) in California, violence against women pretty well everywhere, and a whopping 17% gender pay gap in the UK.
 What do you think about these issues?
 How do you think the law should respond?

 This module focuses on how law interacts with gender and sexuality.
 It examines, and encourages you to discuss, the interconnections between law, policy, gender, and sexuality.
 We will start by focusing on key concepts in feminist and queer legal theory, such as heteronormativity (the dominance of heterosexual family and social structures).
-We will then relate these theories to current dilemmas: same-sex marriage; transgender rights; gay refugees; diverse family formations.
+We will then relate these theories to current dilemmas: same-sex marriage; transgender rights; diverse family formations.
 Finally, we tackle the really big questions.
 Should we use the law to change the law?
 Are rights really any use?
 What is neo-liberalism and how does this relate to gender?

 Method of assessment

 The module will be assessed by 100% Coursework as follows:

 The module will be reassessed by a reassessment instrument of an essay for 100%.
 The reassessment will test all of the learning outcomes as indicated in the mapping below.

 Brown, W (1995) States of Injury: Power and Freedom in Late Modernity, Princeton University Press.

 Butler, Judith (1990) Gender Trouble: Feminism and the Subversion of Identity London: Routledge.

 Butler, Judith (1993) Bodies that Matter: On the Discursive Limits of Sex London: Routledge.

 Davies, M., and Munro, V., The Ashgate Research Companion to Feminist Legal Theory (Ashgate, 2013).Dean, Mitchell (1999) Governmentality: Power and Rule in Modern Society, Sage.